atoomdev/fridayaios/README.md

-# 💡 Light AI Assistant
+# 💡 Friday AI OS

-**Light AI Assistant** is a powerful, modular, and lightweight AI assistant written in Python.
+**Friday AI Assistant** is a powerful, modular, and lightweight AI assistant written in Python.
 It supports both voice and text interaction, integrates with OpenAI’s GPT-3.5 and DALL·E, provides real-time weather data, sends emails, logs IP information, and more.
 Designed to run efficiently even on modest systems, it serves as a fully interactive, customizable AI companion.

 ---